iogf/resume/README.md

-Notes: I have helped to design and implement this project management platform whose main goal is to be highly flexible and effortless for teams  which deal with high amount of tasks due to the powerful aggregated concepts  which includes a total new way of visualizing kanban boards and usage of cut/paste  instead of dragging/dropping.
+Notes: I have helped to design and implement this project management platform whose main goal is to be highly flexible and effortless for teams  which deal with high amount of tasks due to the powerful aggregated concepts.
+Arcamens implements a totally new way of visualizing kanban boards and it also makes usage of cut/paste instead of dragging/dropping.
 The platform was built on top of the robust web framework Django.
 We have used rabbitmq, bootstrap, javascript.
-I have helped to design a module to deliver Web Pushs notification through https://onesignal.com as well.
+I have also helped to design a module to deliver Web Pushs notification through https://onesignal.com as well.

 Github